yanakin394/Ingost_Project/README.md

 # Ingost - website for cleaning services company. <br/>
-*(our student 2nd project for a real customer after 8 weeks of studying HTML/CSS/SASS)*

 Our team designed a website for a customer who provides cleaning services.